- What Is Program Management?

 - Foundation Stage: Iterative process that defines the program’s expected benefits by analyzing the expectations of stakeholders.

-- Organization Stage: Creating the program’s business case, operational procedures, etc.
+- Organization Stage: Creating the program’s business case, program management plan, program governance, operational procedures, etc.

 - Deployment Stage: Delivering capacities of the program’s projects on a cyclical basis.

 - Appraisal Stage: Assessing program benefits and evaluating whether they meet expectations, done repeatedly throughout the program life cycle.

 - Dissolution Stage: Agreement among stakeholders that it’s time to close out the program.